 Optimize and Improve PostgreSQL Performance with VACUUM, ANALYZE, and REINDEX

-To avoid conflicting database updates, or corrupted data, it is preferable to run these commands during a maintenance window when the application is stopped.
+To avoid conflicting database updates or corrupted data, it is recommended to run these commands during a maintenance window and with the application stopped.

 $ ps aux|grep autovacuum|grep -v grep postgres 334 0.0 0.0 2654128 1232 ??
 Ss 16Mar17 0:05.63 postgres: autovacuum launcher process